Description

 CITY OF CAMBRIDGE

 Levels of Service for year-round active transportation / trails maintenance (including plowing) are being reviewed through the Parks Master Plan (2025).
-Active Transportation Trail Connections projects continue to implement recommendations of the Cycling Master Plan (2020) by expanding the network including a 90m connection from Linear Trail, a 30m MUT connection on Bismark Drive, a 170m MUT from Churchill Park, multi-use trail along the south side of Dunbar Road, and a 180m AAA facility along Beaverdale Road closing the gap along the Mill Run trail.
-Additional projects include the following:
+Active Transportation projects continue to be implemented based on the recommendations of the Cycling Master Plan and other identified needs.
+Recent projects include the following:

 CITY OF KITCHENER